 Beer, at its most basic, is a fermented alcoholic beverage made from water and cereal grains, but there are numerous variations on this theme and countless permutations of each variation.
 The mineral makeup of water, beer's principal constituent, varies from place to place so much that there is significant regional variation even between beers made with the same recipe.

-It is estimated that beer is the third most widely consumed drink in the world, after water and tea, but it is certainly the world’s most popular alcoholic beverage.
+It is estimated that beer is the third most-widely consumed drink in the world, after water and tea, but it is certainly the world’s most-popular alcoholic beverage.
 This is not surprising given that beer is much simpler to make than wine or distilled beverages.
-Moreover, grape vines are not only harder to manage than cereal crops, require several years to mature to fruit-bearing age and the fruit needs to be picked before they are ready for fermentation.
+Moreover, grape vines are not only harder to manage than cereal crops, they require several years to mature to fruit-bearing age and the fruit needs to be picked before they are ready for fermentation.
 Cereal crops, on the other hand, are relatively simple to harvest and can be easily stored as required.... more